 GOHD sells cheap used books as well as rare ones in Burlington Square.

-Silver Kris Bookshop sells used books in a stall at Marine Parade.
+Silver Kris Bookshop sells used books in a stall at the wet market at Marine Parade.
+Hours are Saturday and Sunday 12 to 7, according to the paper sign.

 Sultana Book Store sells used books at Peace Centre.